laurenmilesdev/azure-functions-js/README.md

 There are two ways you can execute your functions:

 1. If you have installed the Azure Functions VSCode extension, navigate to the Azure tab, right click on your function name, and select **Execute Function Now**.
+Depending on the type of trigger and use of your function, you may need to specify the request body before it executes.
 To navigate to your function, follow the path below:

 ```
 Workspace > Local Project > Functions > FUNCTION_NAME